Read Our Employee Interview

 5. In either your current role or a previous one, what is your one experience that stands out as your favorite or most memorable?

 “Noooo (laughs).
-In 44 years, there are so many favorite and memorable moments that I can’t narrow it down to just one.
-There have been so many fun, interesting, and challenging moments along the way that stand out, that I can’t choose only one.”
+In 44 years, there have been so many favorite and memorable moments, moments that have been fun, interesting, and challenging, that I can’t narrow them down to just one.”

 6. Whether it’s a co-worker or the youth you’ve worked with, what is one consistent piece of advice you find yourself giving?

 "Every day is a new day.
-That was so true for kids in the detention facility as I told them each day they get to start over.
+That was true for kids in the detention facility, as I would remind them each day that they get to start over.
 But it also applies to staff.
-I tell them to go into the day with a plan and at the end of it, assess the plan, keep the plan, or adjust it for the next day.”
+Every day is a new day; just because something didn’t work yesterday, it doesn’t mean it can’t work today.
+I remind the members of my consulting teams to go into the day with a plan and not respond to every 'crisis of the moment' in the facilities.
+At the end of the day, assess your work and decide to keep the plan, or adjust it for a new day.”

 7. From your perspective, how can the current state of juvenile justice improve?

 “Two things.
-I think we need to focus on leadership retention and development.
-While we have a number of tremendous people in those roles, we also have a lot of people running facilities who don’t have a good vision.
-I feel we need to be more selective in who we choose.
+I think we need to focus on identifying strong leaders and provide ongoing leadership development.
+While we have a number of tremendous people in those leadership roles, we also have many people running facilities who lack a clear vision and, therefore, do not know where they are leading their staff.
+I feel we need to be more selective in who we choose to lead the field and facilities.

 8. Who is Carol when she's away from work?

 “I’m never away from work (laughs).
-It’s one of my bad qualities but it’s like when I was a teacher.
-When you go home at 3, the day is never over.
-You then have work to do to prepare for tomorrow, plus, it is constantly on your mind.
+It’s one of my negative qualities that has been with me my entire career, starting when I was a teacher.
+Teachers go home at 3, but the day is never over.
+You then have work to do to prepare for tomorrow.
+I think that I have carried that mentality into all my work in juvenile justice.
+The work is never done.

 9. Is there something you’d like to share that hasn’t been covered?